mickbbnelson/CodeChallengeRailsWeek1/README.md

 use a different layout for a category’s show page use partials to clean up your code use helpers to clean up your code

+Finish tasks from last week.
+Make nested routes for parties (ex. categories/1/parties) Fix your form to use your nested routes to assign a category. use helper methods and partials to keep your code DRY